cshung/MingTransaction/transaction.md

 2. If Write(T, X) but RTS(X) < TS(T), abort

-> Yonger transaction have already read the value, if I write, that transaction would have read a wrong one, so bail out.
+> Younger transaction have already read the value, if I write, that transaction would have read a wrong one, so bail out.

 3. If Write(T, X) but WTS(X) < TS(T), abort